 As the world is recovering from the pandemic, the increasingly high energy prices and the geopolitical tensions in Europe are pushing the energy transition to greener solutions and the economies towards a more sustainable future – while fossil fuels will still be produced in 2040, renewables will account for almost 70% of the world's energy mix.

-The digital transformation of the industry is becoming now pivotal, not only for facilitating the extensive use of renewable energy but also for overcoming challenges caused by the increased demand for energy.
-Technologies like artificial intelligence, blockchain and robotics, can revolutionize the way we produce, use and manage energy while also improving the sector in efficiency, safety and sustainability.
+The digital transformation of the industry is now becoming pivotal, not only for facilitating the extensive use of renewable energy but also for overcoming challenges caused by the increased demand for energy.
+Technologies like artificial intelligence, blockchain and robotics can revolutionise the way we produce, use and manage energy while also improving the sector in efficiency, safety and sustainability.